marcyvq12/marcyvq.github.io/config/project_page_notes.md

 # Formatting

-### Row
+### Lines
-* Assign each content element a row number, starting at 1
+* Lines start at first element and are separated by 'newline' type elements
-* Can put multiple elements in a row, elements will be formatted left to right in order of csv lines
+* Can have multiple elements on the same line

 ### Width
 * Width is in units of % of parent div